Finding finance is one of the most important tasks facing any small business owner.

 You should note, however, that many equity investors tend to look for firms that already have some proven track record.
 This method of finance may therefore not be suitable if you business has not yet launched, but could still be an option if your firm is in the 'startup phase' or looking to expand.

 Finally, there is a range of grants available to small and growing businesses.
 These can be a great way of raising finance, for the obvious reason that they do not have to be paid back.
-However, grants are few and far between, and the criteria for qualification can be stringent.
-It can therefore seem like a full time job to simply seek out grants for which your business might be eligible.
+However, the criteria for qualification can be stringent, and it can seem like a full-time job to simply seek out grants for which your business might be eligible.

-Young people are particularly well placed to take advantage of startup grants.
-The government-backed Start-Up Loans Company has more than £100 million that it is tasked with investing in new businesses run by entrepreneurs aged between 18 and 30.
-These are cheap, unsecured loans that are generally extended on the basis of a strong business plan only.
+Young people are particularly well-placed to take advantage of startup grants.
+The government-backed Start Up Loans Company is a good place to start, with cheap, unsecured loans that are generally extended on the basis of a strong business plan only.
 The scheme also offers an extensive business mentoring programme, helping entrepreneurs with practical issues like financial forecasts and growth strategies.
-Start-Up Loans are administered by Delivery Partners across England.
-You can apply to contact your local provider on the Start-Up Loans website.
+Start Up Loans are administered by Delivery Partners across England.
+You can apply to contact your local provider on the Start Up Loans website.

 If you are looking for cash to bring new knowledge and expertise into your business, you might choose to investigate the government's Innovation Vouchers.
-Under this scheme you can bid for up to £5,000 to transfer new knowledge or skills into your firm, provided that it comes from a business from which you haven't dealt in the past.
-You can find more information about Innovation Vouchers on the Simply Business website, or through the Department for Business, Innovation, and Skills.
+Under this scheme you can bid for cash to transfer new knowledge or skills into your firm, provided that it comes from a business from which you haven't dealt in the past.
+You can find more information about Innovation Vouchers through gov.uk.

 It can be challenging to find a grant for which your business is suitable.
-The government's own business support finder, available on the .GOV website, can help you identify potential grants.
+The government's own business support finder can help you identify potential grants.

 Regardless of the type of funding you choose to apply for, it is vital that you put together a comprehensive, convincing business case.
 You should be prepared to present a business plan to any potential lender or investor.
 You will need to show your projected numbers for several years in advance.
-You should also understand that some funding sources are only available to businesses of certain legal types - for example, equity finance is only available to limited companies.
+You should also understand that some funding sources are only available to businesses of certain legal types.
 If you are yet to write a business plan, or if you are confused about legal structures, you can find more information in the Simply Business Knowledge centre, or you should consult an accountant or solicitor.